M4Max challenge

 MARK YOUR CALENDARS FOR APRIL 7, 2025 WHEN REGISTRATION OPENS!

-For tournament updates, social media contests and other fun, please follow our M4Max Instagram.
+For tournament updates, social media contests and other fun, please follow our M4Max Instagram or scroll down and sign up for our M4Max email list.

 What is the M4Max Challenge?

-In 2023 we had 3,200+ participants representing every state in the union and a dozen different countries.
-We collected ~$125k in entry fees, paid almost $85k toward more than 100 prizes (including $28,500 to our co-champions, Peter Fioretti and Rob Fisher), and with the extraordinary generosity of so many, this tournament was able to donate almost $160k to Camp Ho Mita Koda, the nation’s first, oldest and best summer camp for kids with Type 1 Diabetes (like my now 16-year-old son, and our tournament namesake, Max).
+In 2024 we had nearly 4,000 participants representing every state in the union and four continents.
+We collected ~$191k in entry fees, paid almost $130k toward more than 300 prizes (including $40,000 to our co-champions, Scott Cayo and Paul Erdman), and with the extraordinary generosity of so many, this tournament was able to donate over $200K to Camp Ho Mita Koda, the nation’s first, oldest and best summer camp for kids with Type 1 Diabetes (like my now 17-year-old son, and our tournament namesake, Max).

 How It Works

 2/3 of all entry fees are used for a wide variety of cash prizes.
 1/3 of entry fees are donated to Camp Ho Mita Koda.
-100% of all “extra” donations are tax deductible and used to fund “camperships” to help lower-income kids attend summer camp.
+100% of all “extra” donations are tax deductible and make CHMK’s summer camp programming possible, including funding “camperships” for kids in need.

 – Purchase 1 team for $25, 2 teams for $40, or 4 teams for $65